rahulchacko7/limit-order-book/README.md

 WS_ENABLED=true
 ```

+**Note**
-**Note**: The application gracefully handles missing services (Redis/RabbitMQ) and continues to operate with reduced functionality.
+The system is designed to tolerate temporary Redis or RabbitMQ unavailability with reduced functionality.

 ---